 I have lots of friends and connections, personal and professional.
 I’m grateful for that.
 However, there is only a handful that I share my life with.
 And that’s all I need.
-These are the ones I know I can call on any time, day or night, and they will be there for me and me for them.
+These are the ones I know I can call at any time, day or night, and they will be there for me and me for them.

 I’ve seen friendships broken over silly things.
 The political climate today and the hard-line positions some take destroys long-standing friendships.
 I’ve heard stories of it tearing apart families too.
 Digging into a particular viewpoint combined with the inability to listen to another’s view damages relationships.
 We seem unable or willing to consider changing the way we think about things.
 When we do that, our relationships suffer.

 Too much shouting